pgadmin-org/pgadmin4/docs/en_US/table_dialog.rst

 * Use the drop-down listbox next to *Of type* to copy the table structure from the specified composite type.
 Please note that a typed table will be dropped if the type is dropped (with DROP TYPE ...
 CASCADE).
+* Use the drop-down list box next to Access Method to specify the table access method to use to store the contents for the new table; the method needs to be an access method of type TABLE.
+This field is optional.
+  This option is available from v12 and above.
 * Use the *Fill Factor* field to specify a fill factor for the table.
 The fill factor for a table is a percentage between 10 and 100.
 100 (complete packing) is the default.